zkamvar/isc-proposal/isc-proposal.md

 Documentation for non-R lessons

-: Tutorial, How-to guide, Reference, and Explanation documents will help make clear the features and limitations of the Quarto integration
+: Tutorial, How-to guide, Reference, and Explanation documents will help make clear the features and limitations of the Quarto integration.

 Unit, integration, and regression tests for Python, SQL, and BASH

-: These languages are the most commonly taught in our ecosystem and should have robust tests
+: These languages are the most commonly taught in our ecosystem and should have robust tests.

 Blog Post